JumpGateio/JumpGate/resources/docs/dev/views-usage.md

 }
 ```

-> {primary} You do not actually have to use `return`.
-This method will work without it, but we prefer all controller methods
+> {primary} You do not actually have to use `return` for `view()`.
+This method will work without it, but we prefer all
-to actually return something.
+controller methods to actually return something.
 It removes some of the 'magic'.
+Also, the `inertia()` method requires
+the return.

 <a name="how-it-works"></a>
 ## How It Works

-When the controller loads, it calls `ViewResolution()` and begins the process of figuring out what layout and view to use.
+When the controller loads, it calls `ViewResolution()` or `inertiaResolution()` and begins the process of figuring out
+what layout and view or vue component to use.

 <a name="layouts"></a>
 ## Layouts